 As an internationally acknowledged pioneer in the field of Gerontechnology (aging and technology), she has developed:

 Wireless sensor based technology interventions to help elders, family members and professional caregivers better manage health and safety issues faced in home/ residential settings

 The first multi-corporate remote home monitoring of elder activities by working caregivers

-The first successful triage of alert reporting among residential staff, clinicians, and families of residents in independent and assisted living residences
+The first successful triage of activity and safety alert reporting among staff, NP clinicians, and families of residents in independent and assisted living residences

 Her main interest is in conducting applied research that informs elder caregiving, geriatric practice, and health policy.
 She conducts feasibility and usability qualitative studies for new technologies and quantitative randomized outcome studies for matured interventions.
 Dr. Mahoney also serves as a consultant to businesses seeking to improve geriatric product designs, appeal, and usability.

-Her research program has been funded federally by the National Institutes of Health through the National Institute of Aging, National Institute of Nursing Research, and the Technology Opportunity Program at the Dept of Commerce, and privately through Foundation grants from the Alzheimer's Association and Intel Corporation.
+Her research program has been primarily funded federally by the National Institutes of Health through the National Institute of Aging, National Institute of Nursing Research, and the Technology Opportunity Program at the Dept of Commerce, and privately through Foundation grants from the Alzheimer's Association and Intel Corporation.
 She has published original research findings in the leading informatics, social science, nursing, and gerontology journals and has been the recipient of numerous awards for her research and scholarship.
 Mahoney is a fellow in both the Gerontological Society of America and the American Academy of Nursing.